chinapedia/wikipedia.abstract.en/Page/Natural_selection.md

 Sexual selection

-Pavo_cristatus_in_Barbados_Wildlife_Reserve_12.jpg's elaborate plumage is mentioned by Darwin as an example of sexual selection,[85] and is a classic example of Fisherian runaway,[86] driven to its conspicuous size and coloration through mate choice by females over many generations.]]
+'s elaborate plumage is mentioned by Darwin as an example of sexual selection,[85] and is a classic example of Fisherian runaway,[86] driven to its conspicuous size and coloration through mate choice by females over many generations.]]

 Sexual selection as first articulated by Darwin (using the example of the peacock's tail)[87] refers specifically to competition for mates,[88] which can be _intrasexual_, between individuals of the same sex, that is male–male competition, or _intersexual_, where one gender chooses mates, most often with males displaying and females choosing.[89]
 However, in some species, mate choice is primarily by males, as in some fishes of the family Syngnathidae.[90][91]